-New Test Brings Hope and New Answers for Unexplained Infertility, Failed IVF and Miscarriage
+New Test (Receptivadx) Brings Hope and New Answers for Unexplained Infertility, Failed IVF and Miscarriage

 Infertility has touched many people’s lives; sometimes there are no answers as to why it occurs.
 Research towards uncovering the cause of otherwise unexplained infertility has led to some large research initiatives recently and has discovered that undiagnosed endometriosis may be the culprit in many cases.
 Endometriosis is a condition in women that causes uterine tissue to grow outside of the uterus, creating scar tissue over time (called adhesions) that can cause severe pain, heavy periods, and infertility.
 While it is a common problem affecting 1 in 10 women of reproductive age, confirming its diagnosis used to rely on laparoscopic surgery to physically see the adhesions inside the woman’s abdomen.